How to Use Social Engineering to Improve Your Sales Strategy

 Ask questions.
 You can ask about the basic, factual material for which you might not have information yet.
 But don’t limit yourself.
 You might be surprised at the quality and quantity of information people will share with you if you just ask.
 This depends both on what you sell, and the level of the person with whom you’re speaking.
 In general, the higher up you go, the better the quality of information.

-Smart Calling Exercise
+Sales Strategy a Smart Calling Exercise

 - Prepare your own script for social engineering using the process above.
 Be sure you have a justification statement you are comfortable with.